jakubgt/homelab-vault-gen/README.md

 ---

 ### 🌐 Advanced Deployment (Caddy with Automatic HTTPS) [Recommended]

-If you need network access (not just localhost) and want HTTPS without manually managing certificates, deploy with Caddy.
-This is the cleanest fix for the Web Crypto API's strict "secure context" requirement — Caddy auto-provisions and renews TLS certs (Let's Encrypt for public domains, an internal CA for local networks).

 > **Pick one Advanced Deployment method.** This Caddy path and the NGINX path above are alternatives — don't run both on the same host.
 The repo includes a `Caddyfile` with three options (localhost, local network, public domain); you pick one when you configure it.